 Long-term capital gains are taxed a lower rate to encourage investment in farms and businesses that grow our economy, create jobs and in recognition that these investments involve risk.

 Capital gains taxes are due when farm or ranch land, buildings, breeding livestock and timber are sold.
 The tax is owed on the amount that the property increased in value since it was purchased.
-The current top capital gains tax is 20 percent plus the 3.8 percent Medicare surtax.
+The current top capital gains tax is 20 percent.
 Farmers and ranchers often pay the top rate (which is assessed on high income taxpayers) because their capital gains can be realized in a single year, for example when a farm is sold.

-Starting or expanding a farm or ranch requires a large investment because of the capital-intensive nature of agri-business, with land and buildings typically accounting for 82 percent of farm or ranch assets.
+Starting or expanding a farm or ranch requires a large investment because of the capital-intensive nature of agri-business, with land and buildings typically accounting for 79 percent of farm or ranch assets.
 The higher the capital gains tax rate, the greater the disincentive to sell property or alternatively to raise the asking price.
-If landowners are discouraged to sell, it can be harder for new farmers to acquire land and hurts agriculture producers who want to buy land to expand their business to include a son or daughter.
+If landowners are discouraged to sell, it can be harder for new farmers to acquire land and hurt agriculture producers who want to buy land to expand their business to include a son or daughter.

 To remain efficient and profitable, farmers and ranchers must have the flexibility to change their businesses to be responsive to market signals from American and overseas consumers.
 Because capital gains taxes are imposed when buildings, breeding livestock and farmland are sold, the higher the tax the more difficult it is for producers to shed unneeded assets to generate revenue to adapt and upgrade their operations.

-The House Republicans' tax reform blueprint proposes taking capital gains at ordinary income tax rates with a 50-percent deduction.
+The House Republican tax reform blueprint proposes taxing capital gains at ordinary income tax rates with a 50 percent deduction.
 Because the blueprint lowers individual income tax rates, the top capital gains tax rate would be 16.5 percent, down from 20 percent.
 The blueprint is silent on the continuation of the stepped-up basis.

-Farm Bureau supports eliminating the capital gains tax.
+Farm Bureau supports eliminating the capital gains tax and the 3.8 percent Medicare surtax.
 Until this is possible, the tax rate should be reduced and assets should be indexed for inflation.
-In addition, there should be an exclusion for agricultural land that remains in production, for transfers of farm business assets between family member, for farmland preservation easements and development rights, and for land taken by eminent domain.
+In addition, there should be an exclusion for agricultural land that remains in production, for transfers of farm business assets between family members, for farmland preservation easements and development rights, and for land taken by eminent domain.
 Capital gains taxes should not be collected at death, and the unlimited stepped-up in basis of inherited assets should continue.